R2Northstar/ModdingDocs/docs/source/guides/scripting/customwavecreation.rst

     - ``CreateWaitUntilAliveWeightedEvent`` (This event is mostly broken as Zanieon, the main developer for Frontier Defense, doesn't even know what it does.).
         - As Zanieon sums it up: Ngl but this is confusing af to "guess" how the fuck the weights works, say 15 means 3 Titans, but what if i want only the titans to count? i can't because 15 infantry units may get in the way, this a bad way to control the spawning flow.
     - ``CreateWarningEvent``
         - This event creates a warning event for Droz or Davis to announce to everyone on the server what's coming in a wave.
+Below shows the variables that are useable with this event.

 .. dropdown:: CreateWarningEvents Variables